Applied Business Analytics Concentration

 MIS 476Business Analytics Practicum3

-One Elective Course (Select from the following)3
+Elective Courses (Select one from the following)3

 Research Methods and Analytics in Marketing